FortiethAtom4/nanoscrape/README.md

 # USAGE

-Command: `nanoscrape.js [-h] [-t TIMEOUT] [-hl HEADLESS] [-d DIRECTORY] [-r RETRIES] [-a USERAGENT] link_string`
+Command: `node nanoscrape.js [-h] [-t TIMEOUT] [-hl HEADLESS] [-d DIRECTORY] [-a USERAGENT] link_string`

 # OPTIONS

 **TIMEOUT** \
 The command waits for the network to be idle before beginning scraping.
-The default wait time is 1000 milliseconds.
+The default wait time is 250 milliseconds.
 You can change this value by adding a number (in milliseconds) to the end of the command.
-For example, the following will wait for 5000 milliseconds of network idle time instead of 1000 before scraping:
+For example, the following will wait for 5000 milliseconds of network idle time instead of 250 before scraping:

 `node nanoscrape.js [link_string] -t 5000`

 This is done to ensure all images have loaded before scraping begins.
 If your computer is slow or your internet connection is choppy, consider using a higher timeout time to compensate.
-To avoid causing bugs during scraping (i.e. missing pages), I highly recommend not using values lower than 1000 milliseconds.
+To avoid causing bugs during scraping (i.e. missing pages), I highly recommend not using values lower than 250 milliseconds.

 **HEADLESS** \
 By default, the scraper uses a headless browser to get images; that is, it does not visually render the browser while it operates.
 You can tell the scraper to render the page it is using by adding "false" at the end of the command line.